Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Problem description

 \subsection{Time-dependent and uncertain path-based passenger demand}

 It is well known that passenger demand in bus networks is typically time-dependent and uncertain.
-Hence, we use the historical data to construct a set of stochastic scenarios to evaluate the possible distribution of passengers in real-world operating environments.
-To facilitate modeling, we first discretize the planning time horizon into a set of time intervals with a time granularity with length $\Delta$, denoted by $\mathcal{T}=\{1, 2, \dots, \left|\mathcal{T}\right|\}$ and indexed by $t$.
-Let $\mathcal{W} = \{1, 2, \dots, w, \dots, \left|\mathcal{W} \right|\} $ denotes the set of stochastic scenarios, where the probability of each scenario $w\in \mathcal{W}$ is represented by $\rho_{w}$.
-In each scenario, the passenger demand is time-dependent.
-To facilitate the description of the dynamic evolution of passengers in a bus network, we adopt the concept of path-based passenger groups used in \cite{LEE2022103505}.
-Each passenger group, denoted as $p$, is contained in the set $\mathcal{P}_w$ under scenario $w$.
-That is, the set comprising all passenger groups is denoted by $\mathcal{P}_w$ in scenario $w$.
-The passenger group $p$ is made up of a total of $n_p$ passengers who arrive at their origin stop (denoted as $i^o_p$) at the same time (denoted as $u_p$) and reach their destination (denoted $i^d_p$) via the same transfer path (denoted as $R_p$).
-Here, the passengers' transfer corridors $R_p \subseteq \dot{\mathcal{A}}$ is composed of all the transfer corridors they pass through in sequence.
-Besides, we define $\mathcal{L}_p= \{l_0, l_1, \ldots, l_{\left|\mathcal{L}_p\right|}\}\subseteq \mathcal{L}$ to represent all bus lines passed by the passenger group $p$.
+Hence, we use the historical data to construct a set of stochastic passenger flow scenarios to capture the passenger demand in real-world operating environments.
+To facilitate modeling, we first discretize the studied time horizon into a finite set of time intervals with a duration $\Delta$, denoted by $\mathcal{T}=\{1, 2, \dots, \left|\mathcal{T}\right|\}$ and indexed by $t$.
+The set of stochastic passenger flow scenarios is represented as $\mathcal{W} = \{1, 2, \dots, w, \dots, \left|\mathcal{W} \right|\} $, where $\rho_{w}$ denotes the probability of each scenario $w \in \mathcal{W}$.

-From the perspective of passengers, their movements in a modularized bus network can be divided into four parts.
-These include: arriving at the origin stop, boarding the approaching MAV, alighting at the destination stop, and potentially transferring at certain stops during the journey.
-In this study, we assume that a passenger waiting at a stop chooses the first available MAV capable of completing their journey.
-Different from the conventional bus systems using fixed-formation vehicles, the modularized bus system investigated in this study provides passengers with the convenience of in-vehicle transfers.
-Specifically, if passenger group $p$ needs to transfer and an unit comprising their on-board MAV is scheduled to reroute to this group's transfer-in line, then this group will make an in-vehicle transfer without needing to disembark and wait for another MAV at the transfer corridor.